-Between a short skirt and tall boots could be a lot of skin unless you add some fun stockings or leggings.
+Between a short skirt and tall boots, a lot of skin could show unless you add some fun stockings or leggings.
 Leggings or pants can also be worn instead of a skirt, if you like.
 Consider pantaloons (bloomers), too, for a fun Victorian look.
 Stockings are popular in wide stripes, lace or crochet patterns.
 Solid colors can work well if your outfit already has a bunch of patterns in the other pieces.
 I love to see all black or brown costumes with a pop of bright red or purple or black and white stripes.
 A bit of color or pattern can make your costume standout from the sea of monotone costumes.

 Just like Victorian era events, Steampunk events tend to be in winter.
 All those layers make the costumes quite warm.
 For especially cold days or just because a Steampunk jacket is just awesome to have, I highly recommend getting one.
 The military style jacket with buckles, belts, chains, ruffles, lace, corset ties, and whatnots seem to be the popular look this year.
 Striped jackets are also still “in” and are among my favorites.
 Steampunk jackets are almost an alternative to blouses and tops.
 They are usually thin, not bulky, tailored to add to the costume instead of cover it up.
 Usually, they are worn unbuttoned/unzipped and may be secured with a wide belt.

 Many jackets are not jackets at all but short shrugs, crop tops and bolero jackets that cover the arms and not much else.
 I love this look but its hard to find ready to wear.
 If you have some sewing skills you can get almost any jacket and cut off everything but the sleeves, a partial back, and most of the front.
 Hmm, maybe I should take my own advice and try this?